khayama/software/microsoft-windows-update-instructions.md

 # Microsoft Windows Update Information
 IBM provides OS and software update services for Microsoft Windows Server environments free of charge.

-All update services at {{site.data.keyword.
-Bluemix_notm}} share the following features:
+All update services at {{site.data.keyword.Bluemix_notm}} share the following features:
 * Update traffic is routed from your server (over your private VLAN) to the private service network
 * Update traffic is part of your unlimited private network bandwidth.
 This traffic does not reduce public bandwidth allotments.
 * Updates speeds are faster than updating from vendors directly (upgraded ports speeds available on demand)